 sudo apt update

-After running the sudo apt update command, your system’s repository listing will be updated to include the newly added repository.
-This update ensures that Linux Mint recognizes the new repository and its contents, allowing you to install the Jellyfin Media Server on your system.
+Running the sudo apt update command updates your system’s repository listing to include the newly added repository.
+This update allows Linux Mint to recognize the new repository and its contents, enabling Jellyfin Media Server installation on your system.

-Now that you’ve imported the Jellyfin repository and GPG key, it’s time to install the media server on your Linux Mint system.
-The installation process is simple and can be completed using the following command:
+After importing the Jellyfin repository and GPG key, it’s time to install the media server on your Linux Mint system.
+Complete the installation efficiently with the command below:

 sudo apt install jellyfin

-After the installation is complete, the Jellyfin service will be automatically started.
-To check the status of the Jellyfin service, use the following command:
+Once installation is completed, the Jellyfin service starts automatically.
+Check the status of the Jellyfin service using the following command:

 systemctl status jellyfin